ALBtelecom Mobile

-ALBtelecom Mobile, formerly known as Eagle Mobile, is a mobile communication company that operates in Albania.
+ALBtelecom Mobile, formerly known as Eagle Mobile, was a mobile communication company that operates in Albania.
 Back in March 2008, it was first founded as a subsidiary of ALBtelecom, which had been privatized in October 2007, with a majority of shares sold by the Albanian government to a consortium of two Turkish companies; Calik Holding and Türk Telekom.
 Calik possesses 80% of the company and Türk Telekom the remaining 20%.

 Background

 Eagle Mobile is a former brand name of ALBtelecom based in Albania and, starting from August 2017, it became known as ALBtelecom Mobile.

 The former, Eagle Mobile, entered as the 3rd operator of mobile telephony in Albania on 12 March 2008.

 The operator was established on October 23, 2003, from the Albanian government as an integral part of ALBtelecom, a fixed telephony operator in Albania.